alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Tier 2 and below environments should not be subject to physical security.

-Tier 3 environments should require the limited access space.
+Tier 3 access should be from the medium security space.

 Tier 4 access must be from the high security space.